agile-hw/hw2/README.md

 > ```

 ### Part 2 - SinGen
-> Implement the `SinGen` bundle in `src/main/scala/hw2/SineWave.scala`.
+> Implement the `SinGen` module in `src/main/scala/hw2/SineWave.scala`.
 Use `SinGenIO` as the module's IO.
-Each cycle the module will output a new value if `en` is high, or keep returning the same value if `en` is low.
-The `stride` input determines how much step through the ROM by each cycle.
+Each cycle the module will output the next sample if `en` is high, or keep returning the same sample if `en` is low.
+The `stride` input determines how many samples to step through the ROM each cycle.
 >> Example given these parameters:
 >> ```scala
 >>     val period = 8